-The Travel Corporation‘s five-point Climate Action Plan will guide how we reach net zero.
+The Travel Corporation‘s four-point Climate Action Plan will guide how we reach net zero.

 At The Travel Corporation (TTC) and our family of award-winning travel brands, the health and wellbeing of the world we have the great privilege of exploring is paramount.
 The fact that that which offers us so much – our planet – must be taken care of through action, is clear to us.

 This action began in 2008, when we established our TreadRight Foundation to offer financial support for projects that align with the planet, its people and its wildlife.
 Our efforts have evolved over the years, and in September 2020 we launched our new sustainability strategy based on 11 measurable goals.
 How We Tread Right (HWTR) addresses TTC and our brands’ impact on climate, food, waste, experiences, diversity and wildlife.